 - Community Portal Template

-Lab 13- Students will enable the current release of the Social Features.
-They will go through all the advanced useable features from the Site Owner and Site Collection Administrators perspective.
-Students will implement features that can impact search results directly.
+Lab 13- Students will work with the current Social features from the Site Owner and Site Collection Administrators perspective.

-Students will create a hands on Community Portal with Community Sites to create a full-fledged Knowledge Base Sharing solution.
+Students will explore and work with Community Sites and explore the Community Portal which has been deployed in order to create a full-fledged Knowledge Base Sharing solution.

 Module 14: Information Management Policy and Records Management